numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Casting is perhaps the most complex and interesting DType operation.
-It is much like a typical universal function on arrays, converting one input to a new output, but with two distinctions:
+It is much like a typical universal function on arrays, converting one input to a new output, with two distinctions:

 - Casting always requires an explicit output datatype.
 - The NumPy iterator API requires access to functions that are lower-level